 A new look at Christ's words on the Cross: "My God, My God, why have you forsaken me?"Remembering Christ's Sorrowful Passion

-Very Special Fond Memories of the Holy Week A more detailed account of one of the best Holy Week's of my life, when my husband Kevin returned to the Catholic Church in 2000 (and was named "the patron saint of boyfriends) by Fr.
+Check out Very Special Fond Memories of the Holy Week for a more detailed account of one of the best Holy Week's of my life, when my husband Kevin returned to the Catholic Church in 2000 (and was named "the patron saint of boyfriends" by Fr.
 Remi Sojka, the priest who served our Catholic Campus Ministry at Hollins University and Roanoke College.